joemasilotti/masilotti.com/src/_pages/turbo-native-workshop.md

 ## About the author

-Hi, I'm Joe!
-I've been working with Turbo Native since 2015.

-I've helped dozens of businesses launch in the App Store.
-I know the gotchas, trade offs, and best practices.
-I'm excited to share what I've learned so you can launch your own app with Turbo Native.
+I'm Joe, your Turbo Native guide since 2015.
+I've helped businesses go live on the App Store and I'm excited to share my expertise with you.

-Have questions about the workshop?
+Question about the workshop?
 [Send me an email](mailto:joe@masilotti.com).

 ## Prerequisites

-All attendees must be able to run a Ruby on Rails app and Xcode on their machine, clone a git repository, and navigate between git branches/tags.

-You must also have a basic understanding of Swift.
-Read through <%= link_to "Swift for Ruby developers", "\_posts/2023-04-25-swift-for-ruby-developers.md" %> to get up to speed.
+You need to run Ruby on Rails and Xcode, clone git repos, and know very basic Swift.
+Brush up on <%= link_to "Swift for Ruby developers", "\_posts/2023-04-25-swift-for-ruby-developers.md" %> if needed.